AikidoSec/safechain-internals/proxy/README.md

 ## Security

-- The proxy only listens on `127.0.0.1` (localhost) - it cannot be accessed from other machines
+- The proxy and meta servers should only listens on `127.0.0.1` (localhost) - this way it cannot be accessed from other machines
-- All HTTPS traffic is tunneled securely using CONNECT
 - Body size limits prevent memory exhaustion attacks